willbrazil/SubTexting/README.md

 Sublime Text 3 plugin which allows users to send and receive text messages.
 (Android Only)

+If you'd like to desgin an icon for the Adroid app/this project.
+Check out: https://github.com/wguedes01/subtexting-app/issues/1

 ## Setup

 #### Create an account